Home SEO Tools FAQs Guest post Contact Donate

 First append a question mark, then add the parameters.
 Separate each parameter with an ampersand (&).
 Example:

-7. Google will take a few hours to process your submission i.e. to change the status from Pending to OK.
+5. Google will take a few hours to process your submission before the status changes from Pending to OK.

 oh, thanks for the info.